Establishing a Scholarship

 If you are interested in providing funding for scholarship purposes, but you are not ready to establish a named scholarship, contributing to an existing scholarship is an opportunity that may fulfill your intentions.
 Simply earmark your contribution for the Hope Scholarship fund or select an existing scholarship from among the list of current Resurrection College Prep Scholarships.

-For more information about the Resurrection College Prep High School scholarship program, please contact Alisa Martorano, Senior Director of Development and Major Gifts at 773.775.6616 Ext 142 or firstname.lastname@example.org.
+For more information about the Resurrection College Prep High School scholarship program, please contact Director of Institutional Advancement Elizabeth Brennan at email@example.com or at 773.775.6616 Ext 142.